 The Lower Umpqua Flycasters is a non-profit fly fishing club.
-As a member of the Federation of Fly Fishers, the club has 3 main goals:
+The club has 3 main goals:

 Club meetings and special sessions have featured fly-tying, rod building, leader construction, fly casting, and many other activities.
 Outings have included fly fishing for trout, half pounders, and salmon.
 In addition, the club hosts an annual Tube-O-Rama float trip on the Umpqua River fishing for smallmouth bass.

-The Lower Umpqua FlyCasters work with the Oregon Department of Fish & Wildlife on projects that pertain to the conservation and restoration of coastal streams and the enhancement of local fisheries.
-The cutthroat trout of Winchester Creek is our present conservation project.
-LUFC is also active in recommending and supporting legislation regarding the protection of various species of fish and certain waterways.
+The Lower Umpqua Flycasters work with the Oregon Department of Fish and Wildlife on projects that pertain to the conservation and restoration of coastal streams and the enhancement of local fisheries.
+The Winter Arm Creek Habitat Project is our most recent conservation project.

 In October 1995, LUFC hosted a symposium on sea-run cutthroat trout entitled “Sea-Run Cutthroat Trout: Biology, Management, and Future Conservation.”
-The symposium was the first of its kind to focus on sea-run cutthroat trout, a species that is in drastic decline throughout the Pacific Northwest.
-More than 200 enthusiastic biologists, anglers and others from the Pacific Northwest, California, Nevada, Colorado, Florida and Washington DC attended the three-day meeting.
+The symposium was the first of its kind to focus on sea-run cutthroat trout, a species that has been in decline throughout the Pacific Northwest.

 For our efforts the Lower Umpqua Flycasters received the Robert L. Borovicka Conservation Achievement Award from the Western Division of the American Fisheries Society.